It’s understandable that end of life plans usually focus on making sure loved ones are provided for.

 Gives someone the authority to look after your affairs and make decisions for you, if, in the future, you become unable to or choose not to.
 For example, a dementia diagnosis.
 A lasting power of attorney must be set up while you have the mental capacity to do so.

-What a lasting power of attorney covers
+What does a lasting power of attorney cover?

 Health and welfare LPA